7 reasons to run a marathon in 2018

 It’s not a dirty word and you’ll need to be disciplined to run a marathon but that’s a good thing.
 You’ll need to obviously train regularly, hopefully following a solid schedule, but you’ll also need to look after yourself.
 By that I mean you’ll need to eat well at the right times, get enough sleep and try and rest during the day if possible.
 You’ll eat, drink, sleep marathon.
 It’s not forever – embrace it!

 The regular, longer training will mean that you’ll get fit!
 Maybe fitter than you’ve ever been.
 Enjoy the experience.
-You may well drop a few kilos in weight and you will almost certainly enjoy a better quality of sleep.
+You may just want to get round, or you may want to run as fast as you can, but one thing's for sure, you may well drop a few kilos in weight and you will almost certainly enjoy a better quality of sleep.
 That’s a win win!

 Running a marathon will take you on a long journey and there will be times when the day has been tough and motivation is going to wane.
 Commit to meeting someone for the evening run and the guilt of not turning up will make sure you get your kit on!